codio-templates/sigcse-2020-demo/README.md

 ## Purpose
 The contents of this demo coincides with the information highlighted on the backdrop for our booth.
 It is a six-page interactive demo, with the last page showing off our custom resources as well having some tools for taking the prospective client further (start a trial, capture information for HubSpot, and a link for more demos).

-## Assessments Library
-* The gif shows how the assessments library can be searched.
-* Instructors can search by:
-  * Programming Language
-  * Category - Higher level of organization like loops
-  * Content - More specific level of organization while loops and for loops
-  * Learning Objective - Always starts with SWBAT (students will be able to) followed by a short description of what the student is expected to know
-  * Bloom's Taxonomy - Denotes the complexity and specificity of the problem
-* Schools can build their own assessments library
-  * This library is private to the institution (other Codio clients won't see the questions) and can be shared with colleagues
-  * Institutions can create their own tagging system if they want (class title)

 ## Code Visualizer
 * **Drag the middle divider of the visualizer so all of the code can be seen**
 * Students can step through their code one line at a time